fastrgv/SliderPuzzles/README.md

 First, one selects a vehicle or block by typing its identifier letter.
 Then use the arrow keys to move it.
 Note that **manual selection is, often times, not necessary,** as there is an auto-select mechanism for those times when only one selection may move in a given direction.
 For example, cpana never needs a selection (and, btw, it can be solved in 26 moves!).

 Be aware that move counts for a given puzzle may differ according to how they are counted.
-Many puzzzlers count a compound move with a single piece as one move.
-Here, it is not.
+Many puzzlers count a compound move with a single piece as one move.
+Here, no.

 ===============================================================
-### Seven, A2Z (c7.adb, caz.adb)
+### flat7, flatAZ (c7.adb, caz.adb)

 c7 (flat7) is a flat representation of a 3D 2x2x2 cube with one cubelet missing that allows sliding permutations.
 There are two 2x2 layers.
 Here, the elements are labelled 1..7.